 The result?
 You’ve gotta try it!
 The apples add a little bit of sweetness and a lot of crunch.
 And they just plain work.
 So much so that I swear I’m going to put apples in all of my potato salads, all year long, from now on.

-What kind of apple should you use?
+What kind of apple should you use in this potato salad recipe?
 I went with Jazz Apples and for a good reason: Jazz has partnered with the American and Canadian Diabetes Associations to help change lives in a meaningful way using their fun and easy Crunch to Contribute campaign.
 Crunch on a JAZZ apple, post a photo, and $1 will be donated to either the American or Canadian Diabetes Associations.

 While the growers of this tangy-sweet, summer-fresh treat are in New Zealand, they wanted their fruit to contribute toward a far-reaching diabetes prevention solution.
 High in fiber, JAZZ apples add crunch―and zingy flavor!―to virtually any recipe.